aoxipo/opencv.js-for-wechat-miniprogram/README.md

     if you success build opencv.wasm and download opencv.js-wechat program run opencv.js-wechat/miniprogram/ with WeChat Developer Tools, and add file wasm4.js (If you don't have a comparison to modify the file, **here is my modified file compare/wasm4.0.js and make sure the version is consistent** )

+6. ##### WebAssembly not support in miniprogram replace it by WXWebAssembly miniprogram wechat not support webassemly after 8.0.0 and repleace it by WXWebAssembly like this

+    ```
+      WXWebAssembly.instantiate("/utils/opencv314dev.wasm", info).then(receiveInstantiatedSource);
+      The first parameter is Package path to .wasm or .br file, and info  is the environment. see code line 461 info = { "env":xxx,"wasi_snapshot_preview1":xxx, }
+    ```

+    and WXWebAssembly also support brotli file(it's A compression algorithm similar to ZIP and RAR,my test opencv.wasm after the compression only 366KB)

+    ```
+    #how to build the br file by brotli
+    brew install brotli
+    #use it like tar
+    brotli -j -f -q 11 opencv.wasm #(it will cost a lot of time just wait )
+    # and you will get the file and  format like this opencv.wasm.br ,use it in wasm.js like this
+    WXWebAssembly.instantiate("/utils/opencv314dev.wasm.br", info).then(receiveInstantiatedSource);
+    ```